User Guide for units::vector2D Class Library

 // Compute position after a duration.

 Note that there is no operator to divide a vector by another vector.
-If we wanted to compute the time to travel to a position given a velocity, we'd have to assume that the velocity is in the same direction as the position (unless the application wants to do a dynamic simulation):
+If we wanted to compute the time to travel to a position given a velocity, we could assume that the velocity is in the same direction as the position (if that's what we really want):

 // Compute time to travel to a position.